lrcry/soa-REST-BPEL-HRMgmtSys/README.md

 # soa-REST-BPEL-HRMgmtSys
+Group Name: DadImWrong

+Group Member: z5002065, Qian Weng

+Group Member: z5003823, Ran Meng

+Details of Collaboration:

+Qian:
+    Mainly deals with the rest, soap, bpel part of the assignment.

+    In the rest service part, Qian completes the job posting, review model.
+And in soap part, Qian completes all the pdv and crv soap service.
+In bpel part, he deploy the environment for ode server, and complete the whole bpel process for the assignment.

+    For all the parts above, he does the tests for them.

+Ran:

 This project is a set of RESTful service of a Human Resources Management System which constructed based on REST &amp; BPEL.
 It is constructed with Spring MVC, Spring HATEOAS project.
 ## Build and package via Maven